LilaRest/bulb/bulb_docs/relationships.md

  <br/>
 - **`return_query`** (optional, default=False) : Must be a boolean.
 If true, the method will only return the cypher query.

-Remember that in the previous example we had defined the **`RelatedAuthorsRelationship`** and see this demonstration :
+Keep in mind the previous example where we've defined the **`RelatedAuthorsRelationship`** and read this demonstration :

 >> <small>node_models.py</small>
 ```python